 Allison Miller holds a bachelor’s degree in Marine Science with a minor in Environmental Science from Coastal Carolina University, and a master of science degree in Oceanography from Florida State University.

-Prior to joining Schmidt Ocean Institute, she was a program manager for the National Oceanographic Partnership Program at the Consortium for Ocean Leadership.
-There, she supported the Interagency Working Group on Ocean Partnerships and its subgroups, facilitating partnerships in a variety of ways.
-She also managed the peer review process for funding opportunities that were created in partnership with federal agencies.
-At Ocean Leadership, she was also involved in other programs, such as the Gulf of Mexico Research Initiative, the National Ocean Sciences Bowl, and the Ocean Sciences Educator’s Retreat.
-In 2009, Allison dove in the Alvin off the coast of Costa Rica on a mission to service and maintain IODP’s CORK observatories.
-She has also served as science editor for the children’s book “Ocean Hide and Seek,” and is a member of The Oceanography Society.
+Prior to joining Schmidt Ocean Institute, she managed the National Oceanographic Partnership Program at the Consortium for Ocean Leadership, facilitating partnerships in a variety of ways.
+At Ocean Leadership, she was also involved in other programs, such as the Gulf of Mexico Research Initiative, the National Ocean Sciences Bowl, and the Ocean Sciences Educators’ Retreat.
+In 2009, Allison dove in the Alvin off the coast of Costa Rica on a mission to service IODP’s CORK observatories.
+She was also the science editor for the children’s book “Ocean Hide and Seek”.
+She is the Council Secretary for The Oceanography Society.